JackRus/CodeFights/README.md

     - At hte bottom of the page you will see "YOUR EVENT URL", copy the numeric part of the link.
 This is the Event's ID.
   - Event's page on Eventbrite: copy the entire "YOUR EVENT URL".

-### Register a new Admin:
+#### Register a new Admin:
-- The App lets you to create only 1 admin - Master Admin (aka Owner) of the App.
+- The App lets you to self-register only 1 admin - Master Admin (aka Owner) of the App.
-- After deploying the app, go to ~/Account/Register.
+- After installing the app, go to ~/Account/Register.
-- You will the registration form.
+- You will see the registration form.
 Once it is submitted, the Owner will be created.
 - After that all other admins can be added through the Main Menu.
 - Once the Owner is created, the ~/Account/Register becomes unavailable, you will be redirected to log in page.